-- 10.1 Once this Policy has been approved by the Trust Board, Trust Administration will allocate the appropriate Trust Reference number for version control purposes. - The updated version of the Policy will then be uploaded and available through 10.2 INsite Documents and the Trust's externally-accessible Freedom of Information publication scheme.
-It will be archived through the Trust's PAGL system. - 10.3 This Policy will be reviewed every three years and it is the responsibility of the Trust Lead for this Policy to commission the review
+- 10.1 Once this Policy has been approved by the Trust Board, Corporate and Committee Services will allocate the appropriate Trust Reference number for version control purposes. - 10.2 The updated version of the Policy will then be uploaded and available through INsite Documents and the Trust's externally-accessible Freedom of Information publication scheme.
+It will be archived through the Trust's PAGL system.

+10.3 Following an initial 12-month review, this Policy will then be reviewed every three years and it is the responsibility of the Trust Lead for this Policy to commission the review.